I've tested the best bean-to-cup coffee machines from the likes of De'Longhi, Sage, Breville — these are the 12 I always recommend

 If you're someone who wants the best of the best, and doesn't mind a more mindful process, you'll love how finely the Sage Barista Touch Impress adjusts depending on your specific bean and brew type.
 It's kitted out with a touch screen too, which recommends adjustments for different settings.

 Of course, the price is astronomical.
-Anything over than a grand will always require a huge amount of consideration, but what you get in return is a real top-of-the-range machine.
+Anything over a grand will always require a huge amount of consideration, but what you get in return is a real top-of-the-range machine.
 It combines everything people love about home brewing with the convenience of a smart machine that will take the guesswork out of every espresso you pull.

-Our Sage Barista Touch Impress review has the full details.
+Read our Sage Barista Touch Impress review for the full details.

 Best adjustable Sage bean to cup coffee machine